Paper Money Guide Home

 D. - National Bank Notes 1863-1938

-Issued by private banks prior to the issuance of currency by the US Government, National Bank Notes were treated much as international currency is today in the US.
+Authorized by Federal Acts and issued by private banks prior to the issuance of currency by the US Government, National Bank Notes were treated much as international currency is today in the US.
 Exchange rates were often charged by a bank upon acceptance.
 Design of the notes, regardless of the issuing bank, was identical - name, location and charter number of the bank being the only differentiating features.
+All small size National Bank Notes are from Series 1929.
+They were issued through 1935, at which time the bonds securing the notes were called in.

 E. - Gold Certificates 1878-1965

 First produced in 1865, a total of nine issues of Gold Certificates would be created - four of which would circulate among the public.
 Largely, Gold Certificates were generally used by banks and other financial institutions.
-Gold Certificates were issued in denominations of $10, $20, $50, $100, $500, $1,000, $10,000 and even $100,000.
-The latter circulated only among the Federal Reserve Banks.
+Gold Certificates were issued in denominations of $10, $20, $50, $100, $500, $1,000, $10,000 and $100,000, and were backed by an equivalent amount of actual gold deposited into the US Treasury.
+Some higher denominations circulated only among the Federal Reserve Banks.
+Large size Gold Certificates have brightly colored backs, and are considered to be among the most attractive of all US paper money.
+As with other notes, Gold Certificates were reduced in size in 1929, and the gold-colored back was dropped for the (now standard) green back designs.
+However, they retained a gold Treasury Seal and serial numbers.

 F. - Silver Certificates 1878-1965